lucyGoosy317/Drone-Race-Director/README.md

 - There is a timer, which the race director can choose to use or not.
 - Scores can be placed or removed any time during the race.
 - Once all the heats have been completed, click back to round menu.
-- If Scores are to be added or removed, be sure to go back to the round and heat needed
+- If Scores are to be added or removed.
+To add, ensure you are in correct round and enter the score.
+To remove a score, simply enter the number of the desired score and click remove.
+During this process be sure to select the pilot first.
 #### Next Round:
 - If you are completely done with the current round and the scores of this round appear correctly, click next round
 - Repeat following steps provided in Heat View, untill all rounds are complete